 Manganism is a Parkinson-like disease that supposedly results from the inhalation of "toxic" levels of manganese.
 Such exposure can cause irreversible damage to the central nervous system.
 Cases on the illness have been dated back to the late 1800s.
 Some individuals exposed to very high levels of manganese for long periods of time in their work can develop mental and emotional disturbances and slow and clumsy body movements.
 Workers usually do not develop symptoms of manganism unless they have been exposed to manganese for many months or years.
 Manganism occurs because too much manganese injures a part of the brain that helps control body movements.
 Exposure to high levels of airborne manganese, such as in a manganese foundry or battery plant, welding operations, or pesticide application, can affect motor skills such as holding one's hand steady, performing fast hand movements, and maintaining balance.
 Exposure to high levels of the metal may also cause respiratory problems and sexual dysfunction.

-A complete list of symptoms includes:
+A complete list of symptoms includes the following.

 Tremors of the arms and hands